Built-in types

 char

-s are simple UTF-8 characters.
+chars are simple UTF-8 characters.

 string

-, strings are not simply arrays of characters, at least for now.
+In jinko, strings are not simply arrays of characters, at least for now.
 We

-implementation in order to have the string
+rely on Rust's String implementation in order to have the string type.
+This

 is subject to change, and will obviously be different once the interpreter is